 Right now, many students and families across the country are receiving financial aid offers and deciding how to pay for college.
 Most students will need to shop for student loans now, and some of you have asked us what the new rates will be.
-While rates aren’t set in stone yet, are expected to jump this July.
+While rates aren’t set in stone yet, interest rates on new federal student loans are expected to jump this July.

 We’ve updated our Paying for College tool using our best guess of what the rates will be, so you can have a better estimate of what your monthly payment might be after graduation.

 Interest rates on most federal student loans are based on a certain type of bond that the Treasury Department issues, known as the ten-year note.
 The yield is the rate at which investors charge the federal government for borrowing money.
 Next month, there will be a Treasury bond auction, and that rate will set federal student loan interest rates.

 Here’s what federal student loan interest rates on new loans might look like, compared to this past year.

 Current and estimated interest rates on federal student loans

 |Loan type||Interest rate on loans taken out between July 2013 and June 2014||Estimated new rate on loans taken out between July 2014 and June 2015|

 |Direct Subsidized and Unsubsidized Loans (for undergraduate students)||3.86%||5.09%|

 |Direct PLUS Loans (for parents and graduate/professional students)||6.41%||7.64%|

 Higher rates will mean a higher monthly payment after graduation.
 You can simulate this on your own by using our Paying for College tool, but here’s a quick summary of the changes.